 A 14 year old rape survivor from the state of Gujarat appealed before the Supreme Court against the order of State High Court which denied the permission to terminate the pregnancy.

-This Supreme Court landmark judgment overturned the decision of the High Court by allowing abortion if the clinical psychologists and gynecologists allow the same.
+This Supreme Court landmark judgment overturned the decision of the High Court by allowing abortion in India if the clinical psychologists and gynecologists allow the same.

 The Indian judiciary is proactive in ensuring that the common man gets prompt justice.
 Have you been wronged by someone?